frankarobotics/libfranka/README.rst

    - Open the project in VS Code: ``code .``
    - Press ``Ctrl+Shift+P``
    - Select "Dev Containers: Reopen in Container"
-   - Wait for the container to build (first time takes ~15-20 minutes)
+   - Wait for the container to build

 5. **Build libfranka**